 Comparison

-Zed is a fast Rust-based editor focused on real-time collaboration and a clean built-in AI assistant.
-Agentastic is a workspace around your editor that runs many CLI agents in parallel, each on its own git worktree.
-They are complementary — many Agentastic users run Zed as their editor inside an Agentastic worktree.
+Zed is a fast Rust-based editor with collaboration, Agent Panel threads, and AI-assisted editing.
+Agentastic is the workspace around your editor: launch many CLI agents, isolate their worktrees, watch their terminals and browsers, then review the diffs before anything lands.
+They are complementary — many Agentastic users run Zed as their editor inside Agentastic worktrees.

 Who should choose each option